dymodi/dymodi.github.io/Research/Writing/How-to-Write-a-System-Paper.md

 ## Motivation / Gap

-Motivation section is a quantify of motivation paragraph.
 The key point is related **data**, **figure** and **statistics**.
 In the motivation section, usually we answer the following questions:

-* What is the problem we want to solve?
 * Why this problem is important?
 * Why current solution won't work for this problem?
 * Why simple alternatives won't work for this problem?
+* What is the trigger of your solution?
 * What is the incentive for people to use your system?

+We don't need to cover all these questions but answer the ones that others may argue.

 Motivation usually comes with observation, and observation will be bettern come with explanation or hypothesis.